I live in a city obsessed with startups.

 Be honest with yourself and remember that the journey is more important than the end goal.
 Make sure that you plan for the day-to-day ups and downs and not just for the pot of gold.

 After you come up with your answer, dig in and get both sides of the equation.
 Startups are glamorous, so it’s easy to find stories about startups.
 They’re in the newspapers and on TV.
-One of the biggest blogs in the world, TechCrunch, is dedicated to startups.

 After being on both sides of the equation, I’m 110% happier now running my growing business this way.
 The control I have over my life is nearly ridiculous, and the future of my “lifestyle” business is brighter than 90% of funded startup entrepreneurs will ever achieve.